Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Power

 Initial powering of the APQ-120 starts by placing the Radar Power Knob into TEST or STBY (Standby).
-The warmp cycle requires 3 minutes from selecting either setting, and confirmation of this process is shown via the Control Monitor Meter on the Monitor Panel; after 30 seconds from cycling power, the gauge will display a value of roughly 250vdc; from the point the needle shows power at this nominal value, the warmup procedure will be 2.5 minutes.
+The warmup cycle requires 3 minutes from selecting either setting, and confirmation of this process is shown via the Control Monitor Meter on the Monitor Panel; after 30 seconds from cycling power, the gauge will display a value of roughly 250vdc; from the point the needle shows power at this nominal value, the warmup procedure will be 2.5 minutes.